FROM THE GROUND UP

-I’m based in the Midlands in South Staffordshire and cover the whole of the UK.
-Wherever you are in the country I bring my camera and studio to you for the initial sitting and your final art piece is securely shipped to you once completed.
-If you’re local to myself I’ll often deliver your dog portrait to you in person.
+I’m based in South Staffordshire and cover the whole of the mainland UK.
+Wherever you are I bring my camera to you for the initial sitting.

 How long will the initial photography sitting last?

-Will I need to get my dog groomed before the sitting?
+Will my dog / horse need to be groomed before the initial sitting?

 My dog isn’t trained, will this affect the sitting?

-Dogs with no training can sometimes be difficult to photograph and this can limit the range of images that I can capture.
-However, by taking our time and working patiently we should be able to get the best out of your dog.
+Depending on their individual personality, some dogs without basic training can sometimes be more challenging to photograph than is ideal, and this can limit the opportunity to capture a full range and volume of refined, expressive images.
+However, by taking this into consideration and working patiently and proactively during the sitting I should be able to get the best out of your dog.